 Road Trip: Creswell and Cottage Grove

-Escape the four walls you've been staring at for the past several months with a staycation to Creswell and Cottage Grove.
-Just a twenty-minute drive south from Eugene leads to this delightful, undiscovered world of Willamette Valley farms, small towns and waterfall hikes in the foothills of the Cascade Mountains.
-Start your trip on Highway 99 paralleling the Interstate 5.
+Escape into a delightful, undiscovered world of Willamette Valley farms, small towns and waterfall hikes.
+Start your trip on Highway 99 paralleling the Interstate 5 just south of Eugene.
 You will arrive shortly in the charming communities of Creswell and Cottage Grove and encounter alpacas, movie landmarks and outdoor murals along the way.

-Note: make sure to plan ahead and check current guidelines before you head out on your staycation.
-Make sure you're prepared by packing your mask and a sense of patience and kindness as we all continue to learn how to stay safe and navigate current health guidelines.
+Note: make sure to plan ahead and check current guidelines before you head out on your getaway.

 Here are a few highlights you'll want to put on your list of things to do in Creswell and Cottage Grove: